0

 EV — range and weight matter every kilometre

-Heavy platform, heavy stock wheels, real unsprung mass problem.
+Heavy platform, heavy stock wheels — unsprung mass is a real problem here.
 A proper forged set on a Model Y or BYD Seal is not a luxury upgrade — it directly affects range and steering feel.
 Load rating has to match the platform.

 Best fitLoad-rated forged monoblock